 Revenues are probably your business's main source of cash.
 The quantity, quality and timing of revenues can determine long-term success.

 - Revenue growth (revenue this period - revenue last period) ÷ revenue last period.
-When calculating revenue growth, don't include one-time revenues, which can distort the analysis.
+When calculating revenue growth, omit one-time revenues, which can distort the analysis.

 - Revenue concentration (revenue from client ÷ total revenue).
 If a single customer generates a high percentage of your revenues, you could face financial difficulty if that customer stops buying.
-No client should represent more than 10 percent of your total revenues.
+In ideal cases, no client represents more than 10 percent of total revenues.

 - Revenue per employee (revenue ÷ average number of employees).
 This ratio measures your business's productivity.
 The higher the ratio, the better.
-Many highly successful companies achieve over $1 million in annual revenue per employee.
+Many highly successful companies achieve over $1 million in annual revenue per employee, but a good number for your business depends on many factors like your industry, your competitors' performance, and other variables.

 If you can't produce quality profits consistently, your business may not survive in the long run.